 What is oil analysis?

 Oil analysis is the process of chemically analyzing a lubricant sample to determine the condition of the lubricant itself as well as the engine or other lubricated components it interacts with.

-The benefits of oil analysis
+Benefits of oil analysis

-Maximize oil drain intervals
+- Maximize oil life

-Increased resale value
+- Increase resale value

 How to perform oil analysis